• Skip to main content

 The tooth’s socket has closed.
 The contour of the surrounding bone has smoothed out.

-a) Bone or tooth fragments.
+a) The appearance of bone or tooth fragments.

 Anytime during your extraction site’s healing there’s always the possibility that you may discover the sharp edge of a tooth fragment or piece of bone (a sequestrum) trying to make its way through its gum tissue.